 In early 1998, she was nominated as best supporting actress on two films – The Intimates and Downtown Torpedoes.
 Who knows if casting directors are willing to look the other way and just bypass the procedure.
 When casting The Suspect in late 1997, Ringo Lam had screen-tested over 100 actors – veterans as well as newcomers.
 It was considered outrageous that even Simon Yam had to run through a test.
 Ringo’s budget was 20 million H.K. dollars, but the movie only grossed 14 million…so maybe he was overthinking it to the point of not taking risks.
 The film began production in January and headed to the Philippines since it is a dream destination for low-budget H.K. film-makers (sort of like how Canada is for Hollywood).
 After the Lunar New Year break, production had resumed.
 Since Those Were the Days (1995), Eric Moo (a.k.a Mo Kai-Yin) hadn’t been cast in a movie in three years, but the Malaysian is primarily a singer.

 Ringo had cast him in the film to play a military officer.
 When asked if he had to test for the screen, Eric said that he only chatted with Ringo.
 Eric was approached because he wouldn’t let his image prevent him from taking roles.
 Ringo wanted to ensure that actors who are more experienced didn’t feel insulted: “We wanted to cast actors that are similar to the characters, so those who were not cast are not bad.
-Basically, for most of the movies I directed in the past I had screen tests, because even if I have seen an actor’s film doesn’t mean that this one is appropriate for him.
+For most of the movies I directed in the past, I had screen tests because even if I have seen an actor’s film, that doesn’t mean this one is appropriate for him.
 Even for Prison On Fire, Tony Leung Ka-Fai had to go through one.
 The only exception is Chow Yun Fat because I know him too well!
 I know what kind of roles he can do.
 Even now if I approach him with a movie, he can pass without a test.”